 My practice is not about changing who you are, but in supporting you with growing a relationship to who you already are.
 Your body (you) is our best teacher and I am excited about the possibilities we can grow together.

 A relationship with yourself is one that you will have for your entire life - why not make it a satisfying one?

 We are often socialized to seek answers, knowledge or permission from the outside, whether that consists of a family member, an authority figure, or a value system.
 What possibilities are available to a person, when they practice referencing from their own experience first?
 For some, this might look like forming an ability to shape and maintain boundaries, or an increased sense of agency, confidence, and self-worth.

-Our primary relationships can greatly influence how we shape our physical and emotional selves, as well as how we show up in the world.
+Our primary and romantic relationships can greatly influence how we shape our physical and emotional selves, as well as how we show up in the world.

 Relationships are some of the most rich and rewarding training grounds in which we can get to know ourselves.
 Exploring couples therapy does not mean one has to be "in crisis"; things can be going well, the chemistry and love are undeniable.
 Still, it is quite common for couples to reach a place where they want a little additional support with how they connect, how they communicate, or maybe address an event or transition they are anticipating or feeling impacted by from before.
 Other times, couples do seek support with a sense of urgency, usually due to some sort of threat to the relationship.
 Though hurt and misunderstanding can occur within human-to-human relationships, they can also support reparative experiences that lead to satisfying growth and change.